Policy Optimization over General State and Action Spaces: Numerical Experiments

 \subsection{Lunar Lander}

-Next, we consider the discrete action Lunar Lander problem, which is a classic rocket trajectory optimization problem.
-The goal is to land a rocket safely within a pre-defined landing spot, where the four actions are to not fire the engine, and to fire the left, right, main (bottom) engine.
+Next, we consider the Lunar Lander problem, which is a simplified rocket trajectory optimization problem.
+The goal is to land a rocket safely within a pre-defined landing spot using only four actions: fire either the left, right, or main (bottom) engine, otherwise not fire any engines.
 The rocket starts at the top center of the world with a random initial force applied to the center of mass.
-The agent receives various small costs for having the rocket be more stable, being closer to the landing site, and using the rocket less often; a large negative cost for safely landing the rocket; and a large positive cost for landing at the wrong site.
-More details can be found at \url{https://gymnasium.farama.org}.
-It is important to note that we are considering a discounted cost.
+The agent receives various small costs for having the rocket be more stable, being closer to the landing site, and using the engine less often.
+Meanwhile, a large negative cost is incurred for safely landing the rocket and a large positive cost for landing at the wrong site.\footnote{More details about the environment can be found at \url{https://gymnasium.farama.org}.} It is important to note that we are considering a discounted cost.

 In~\cref{fig:ll}, we compare the various RL algorithms.
 This time, we see linear function approximation performs better in PDA than with neural networks.
-Furthermore, PDA's cumulative discounted cost is not as high as either PPO or deep Q-Learning.
-In our experience, we found PPO performs better than PDA when the cost is sparse, meaning a large portion of the cost arrives during in a single time step later in the trajectory for accomplishing a particular task.
-This might be in part due to the fact PDA is designed to handle the discounted setting, while PPO may be implemented to perform well for such sparse cost settings.
+Furthermore, PDA's cumulative discounted cost is higher than both PPO and DQN.
+In our experience, we found PPO performs better than PDA when the cost is sparse, meaning a large portion of the cost arrives later in the sample trajectory after accomplishing a particular task.
+This might be because PPO is designed to perform well on finite-horizon tasks, while PDA is designed for infinite-horizon discounted cost problems.